MFi Program: Made for iPhone and Made for iPad

+AirPlay

-The MFi program now also covers the AirTunes system for wirelessly streaming music.
+The MFi Program covers the AirTunes system for wirelessly streaming music.
 AirTunes was originally introduced in 2004 on the Mac and PC platforms inside iTunes, and later became known as AirPlay when video-out capabilities were added to support devices like the Apple TV.
-AirPlay came to the devices when they gained WiFi capabilities with the introduction of the iPhone and iPod Touch.
-With no hardware component, AirPlay has been widely implemented in both official and non-MFi software systems (see AirPlay for details).
+AirPlay came to the devices when they gained Wi-Fi capabilities with the introduction of the iPhone and iPod Touch.
+With no hardware component, AirPlay has been widely implemented in both official and non-MFi software systems.

-Lightning connector

-With the introduction of the Lightning connector, the branding was changed and officially became MFi, a term that had been used unofficially for some time.
-Lightning also introduced additional protocols that could only be officially supported through the MFi program.
-In addition to the technical requirements, according to TUAW, Apple also took the opportunity to update the licensing agreement to require all 3rd parties to agree to Apple's supplier responsibility code.
+Other devices

+The MFi Program also expanded to include certification for accessories that include the Apple Watch magnetic charger and the MagSafe charger and compatible cases for iPhones.
+The program also includes devices that interface with digital keys on iPhones and Apple Watches using NFC and UWB.

+Smart home devices that work with Apple Home using the HomeKit protocol must also be certified by the MFi Program and use an encryption co-processor.
+Products that use the open Matter standard only require MFi certification if they use Apple-specific features such as HomeKit Secure Video.